ferdiebergado/goexpress/README.md

 ## Serving Static Files

-go-express makes it easy to serve static files from a specified directory.
+goexpress makes it easy to serve static files from a specified directory.
 Simply provide the name of the directory containing the static files to be served to the ServeStatic method of the router.

 ```go
 router.ServeStatic("assets")